gagan2u2002/dockerimages/README.md

 STEP 3: docker run -d --name mysql_database -e MYSQL_USER=user -e MYSQL_PASSWORD=pass -e MYSQL_ROOT_PASSWORD=pass -e MYSQL_DATABASE=db -p 3306:3306 centos/mysql-56-centos7

+or
+   you can run STEP 3 directly on command prompt skip STEP 1 and STEP 2 as these steps are for installing mysqlImage.tar

+   * For installing Mysql 5.7 version on centOS use below command docker run -d --name mysql_database -e MYSQL_USER=user -e MYSQL_PASSWORD=pass -e MYSQL_ROOT_PASSWORD=pass -e MYSQL_DATABASE=db -p 3306:3306 centos/mysql-57-centos7

 *Where <image id> is the id of the loaded image from first command.
 Executing above commands will run an instance of mysql in docker container at port 3306.